Battle of Kakamas: Prelude

 South Africa had assembled a force of 6,000 men in Upington and Kakamas, under the command of Colonel J. van Deventer.
 Van Deventer's men were to form one of the columns in a planned invasion of German South West Africa.
 In a pre-emptive move German Schutztruppe under the command of Major Ritter invaded South Africa.
 The German force comprised 205 mounted riflemen, four artillery guns and four machine guns.
-Major Ritter's force attacked Kakamas on 4th February 1915 under cover of the German artillery.
+Major Ritter's force attacked Kakamas on 4 February 1915 under cover of the German artillery.
 The Germans managed to capture a small South African outpost at the ferry landing on the riverbank.
 The South African soldiers had managed to position themselves between the two flanks and Major Ritter, realizing that a South African counter-attack was imminent, ordered his men to withdraw.
 The South African soldiers were ferried across the river and on the northern bank, the South African soldiers opened fire on the Germans.
 The German artillery fired at the South African soldiers, but the guns were withdrawn after the German rearguard was captured.
-The Germans only managed to break away from the South Africans at 23:00 and reached Biesiespoort on 5th February 1915 after which the retreated back across the border into German South West Africa.
-There were two more German attacks on the police border post of Rietfontein but these attacks were repulsed with heavy losses.
+The Germans only managed to break away from the South Africans at 23:00 and reached Biesiespoort on 5 February 1915 after which the retreated back across the border into German South West Africa.
+There were two more German attacks on the northern police border post of Rietfontein but these attacks were repulsed with heavy losses.